stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 * In ground station mode, in order to repeat the FPV feed to the mwp screen, presumably for the enjoyment of spectators;
 * During Blackbox replay, to show the FPV recorded video during the replay.

+!!! note "Video Player Options"
+	mwp's video player has a run time dependency on the `gstgtk4` Gstreamer plugin.
+This is available only on modern operating systems and it's package name is OS dependent, for example:

+	* Arch:  `gst-plugin-gtk4`
+	* Debian (Sid / Trixie): `gstreamer1.0-gtk4`
+	* Freebsd: `gstreamer1-plugins-rust`
+	* Void: `gst-plugins-rs1`

+	For older operating systems and proprietary operating systems, a less capable, slower generic player using `Gtk.Video` will be used.
+This has `(fallback)` in the title bar.

+	The `gstgtk4` player has better (accelerated) performance and can play more formats such as `rtsp`.

 !!! note "Legacy Images"
     The images this section are from legacy mwp, however the capability is the same.